Basic Concept and Policy

 Corporate Code of Conduct and Conduct Guidelines

-We have established a Corporate Code of Conduct and Conduct Guidelines as standards to help ensure compliance with laws and regulations.
-They are explained in detail in the Compliance Manual, which is given to all Subaru executives and employees to help them maintain compliance in their daily actions.
+Subaru has established a Corporate Code of Conduct and Conduct Guidelines as standards to help ensure its corporate activities to be in compliance with laws and regulations.
+In FYE2018, in order to further promote compliance as a group, Conduct Guidelines have been revised, and changes are explained in detail in the Compliance Manual given to all employees of the Subaru Group to help them maintain thorough compliance in their daily actions.

 What is Corporate Code of Conduct?

-The Corporate Code of Conduct stipulates the basic guidelines that all officers and employees should follow in relation to stakeholders, including customers, suppliers, shareholders, and society, based on our corporate philosophy.
+The Corporate Code of Conduct stipulates the basic guidelines that all officers and employees should follow in relation to stakeholders, including customers, suppliers, shareholders, and society, based on Subaru’s corporate philosophy.

 The Conduct Guidelines specifically stipulate the standards of conduct for all officers and employees in order to put the basic guidelines indicated in the Corporate Code of Conduct into practice in the course of their daily business activities.